Self-Adjusting Population Sizes for Non-Elitist Evolutionary Algorithms: Why Success Rates Matter: Introduction

 \section{Introduction}

 Evolutionary algorithms (EAs) are general-purpose randomised search heuristics inspired by biological evolution that have been successfully applied to solve a wide range of optimisation problems.
+The main idea is to maintain a population (multiset) of candidate solutions (also called \emph{search points} or \emph{individuals}) and to create new search points (called \emph{offspring}), from applying genetic operators such as \emph{mutation} (making small changes to a \emph{parent} search point) and/or \emph{recombination} (combining features of two or more parents).
+A process of \emph{selection} is then applied to form the next generation's population.
+This process is iterated over many generations in the hope that the search space is explored and high-fitness search points emerge.

-Thanks to their generality, evolutionary algorithms are especially helpful when the problem in hand is not well-known or when the underlying fitness landscape can only be queried through fitness function evaluations (black-box optimisation).
-Frequently in real-world applications the fitness function evaluations are costly, therefore there is a large interest in reducing the number of fitness function evaluations needed to optimise a function, also called optimisation time or runtime.
+Thanks to their generality, evolutionary algorithms are especially helpful when the problem in hand is not well-known or when the underlying fitness landscape can only be queried through fitness function evaluations (black-box optimisation)~\cite{Eiben2015}.
+Frequently in real-world applications the fitness function evaluations are costly, therefore there is a large interest in reducing the number of fitness function evaluations needed to optimise a function, also called optimisation time or runtime~\cite{BookNeuWit,Jansen2013,Auger2011,doerr-neumann-book}.

 EAs come with a range of parameters, such as the size of the parent population, the size of the offspring population or the mutation rate.
 It is well known that the optimisation time of an evolutionary algorithm may depend drastically and often unpredictably on their parameters and the problem in hand~\cite{LoboLimaMichalewicz2007,DoerrSurvey2020}.
 Hence, parameter selection is an important and growing field of study.